pepper-craft/geo-calculation-toolkit-api-docs/detail/destination-coordinate-after-moving-a-certain-distance-toward-another-coordinate.md

 ## Destination coordinate after moving a certain distance toward another coordinate

-This is an HTTP API that calculates the destination coordinate after moving a specific distance from one point toward another point on the Earth's surface.
+This is an HTTP API that calculates the coordinate reached after moving a certain distance from one point toward another point.

 ---